dinoboards/ez80-for-rc/docs/index.md

 <ol start="2">
   <li>Place the sockets into the Interface PCB.
 Ensure the PCB is placed on foam or elevated so the sockets can sit fully in place.
 Do not solder them yet.</li>

   <li>Using precision tweezers, pick up one of the PCB pins and insert the shorter end into one of the sockets.
 Repeat this for all pins.
-Make sure each PCB pin is fully inserted; you should feel it click into place.</li>
+Make sure each PCB pin is fully inserted; you should hear it click into place.</li>
 </ol>

 <div class="image-gallery">